Biology

 Faculty who are experts in their fields teach all ICC courses.
 They are 100% committed to teaching so you’re ready to transfer to a university or move into your career.

-Network with faculty and fellow students in the Student Association for the Environment while you support our local ecosystems.
+Network with faculty and fellow students in the Student Association for the Environment while making a difference to our local ecosystems.
 The PreHealth Club and other student groups put the community in our community college experience.

 COMPLETION TIME